 General liability includes host liquor liability, which means that if your business doesn’t sell or serve alcohol but allows people to drink it on your premises, general liability coverage can cover damages that are the result of someone else’s intoxication.

 - Underaged Drinking Customers: Usually, liquor liability insurance doesn’t cover customers who are underaged and drinking.

 - Damages to Your Own Property: The liquor liability policy also doesn’t cover any damages to your own property.

 - Bodily Property: Liquor insurance doesn’t cover property damage and bodily harm, like slander and libel.

-If you are still unsure whether you need liquor liability insurance, the best advice is to talk to an experienced insurance agent who will gladly create the best offer according to your specific needs.
+If you are still unsure whether you need liquor liability insurance, the best advice is to talk to an experienced insurance specialist who will gladly create the best offer according to your specific needs.

 Did you like this article?
 If you found it useful, make sure you also read more about commercial property insurance as well!